What is the value of my house?

 Yes, your home's value will affect your home insurance premium.
 A higher value home typically means higher rebuilding costs in the event of a claim – this will impact your buildings insurance premium.

-However, when it comes to home insurance it’s your home’s rebuild cost which is the important figure, not market value.
+What you need to know is that when it comes to home insurance it’s your home’s rebuild cost which is the important figure, not market value.

 Estate agent valuation